 An up-to-date list can also be found on Ian’s Google Scholar profile.

-* Lab postdocs are in green and grad students in purple.
+* Lab postdocs are in green, grad students in purple, and undergrads in blue.

 22. Wang I.J. and Shaffer H.B.
 (2017) Population genetic and field-ecological analyses return similar estimates of dispersal over space and time in an endangered amphibian.
 Evolutionary Applications, 10: 630-639. [pdf]

 21. Lourenco A., Alvarez D., Wang I.J., and Velo-Anton G. (2017) Trapped within the city: Integrating demography, time since isolation and population-specific traits to assess the genetic effects of urbanization.
 Molecular Ecology, 26: 1498-1514. [pdf]

 20. Zhang Y., Wang I.J., Comes H.P., Hua P., Qiu Y.-X. (2016) Contributions of historical and contemporary geographic and environmental factors to phylogeographic structure in a Tertiary relict species, Emmenopterys henryi (Rubiaceae).
 Scientific Reports, 6: 24041

 19. Richardson J.L., Brady S.P., Wang I.J., Spear S.F.
 (2016) Navigating the pitfalls and promise of landscape genetics.
 Molecular Ecology, 25: 849-863.

 18. Wang I.J. and Bradburd G.S.
 (2014) Isolation by environment.
 Molecular Ecology, 23: 5649-5662.

 17. Medina I., Wang I.J., Salazar C., and Amezquita A. 2013.
 Hybridization promotes color polymorphism in the aposematic harlequin poison frog, Oophaga histrionica.
 Ecology and Evolution, 3: 4388-4400. [pdf]